 Wagener also promised that build quality would be much improved over the current cars, promising that “the quality of materials and fit and finish will be above the current C-class”.

 The Vision A show car is powered by a 210bhp, four-cylinder turbo petrol engine with a new dual-clutch seven-speed gearbox.
-Merc technical boss Thomas Weber promised that all of the A-class’s petrol powerplants would be turbos from the new family of transverse engines, of differing capacities.
+Merc technical boss Thomas Weber promised that all of the Mercedes-Benz A-Class’s petrol powerplants would be turbos from the new family of transverse engines, of differing capacities.
 The dual-clutch ’box will be an optional extra, with a manual as standard.
 There will be no conventional automatic gearbox option, and stop-start will be standard on all variants.